hsgubert/cassandra_migrations/README.md

 Cassandra Migrations
 ====================

+**Cassandra schema management for a multi-environment developer.**

+A gem to manage Cassandra database schema for Rails.
+This gem offers migrations and environment specific databases out-of-the-box for Rails users.

 _There has not yet been a stable release of this project._

-**Warning: this README does not apply to the current release (0.0.1.pre4), since the release is outdated.
-Wait few more days!**

 # Requirements

-- Cassandra 1.2 or higher with the native_transport_protocol turned on
+- Cassandra 1.2 or higher with the native_transport_protocol turned on (Instructions to install cassandra locally: https://github.com/hsgubert/cassandra_migrations/wiki/Installing-standalone-Cassandra-locally)
 - Ruby 1.9
 - Rails 3.2